-Prerequisite: Students provide their Apple iPad pen & tablet with Procreate
+Prerequisite: Students provide their Apple iPad pen & tablet with Procreate and must be comfortable with the basic use of the hardware.

 8 hours - \$400 (Apple iPad and Procreate)

 (ART 350) - Digital Storyboarding - (30 hours)

 Educational Objectives: This class is designed to provide traditional animation storyboard artists and illustrators the tools, skills and procedures to creating working storyboards for film/video production.